Goltzius and the Pelican Company

-Goltzius and the Pelican Company is a 2012 historical film by writer-director Peter Greenaway.
+Goltzius and the Pelican Company is a 2012 historical drama film written and directed by Peter Greenaway and starring Ramsey Nasr, F. Murray Abraham and Giulio Berruti.

 Plot

 The film is based on the life of Hendrik Goltzius, a late 16th-century Dutch printer and engraver of erotic prints.
 He seduces the Margrave of Alsace into paying for a printing press to make and publish illustrated books.
 Goltzius promises him an extraordinary book of pictures of the Old Testament Biblical stories.
 Erotic tales of the temptation of Adam and Eve, Lot and his daughters, David and Bathsheba, Joseph and Potiphar's wife, Samson and Delilah, and John the Baptist and Salome.
 To tempt the Margrave further, Goltzius and his printing company will offer to perform dramatizations of these erotic stories for his court.

 Goltzius and the Pelican Company is the second feature in Greenaway's film series "Dutch Masters", which includes the previous film Nightwatching.
 The third entry in the series was to focus on Hieronymus Bosch and its release was planned to coincide with the 500th anniversary of Bosch's death in 2016.